+Consider size first.
 The average market value of the 1,013 companies currently listed on AIM is £70 million.
 However, there are 173 companies worth over £100 million and five worth over £1 billion.
 The largest, online fashion retailer ASOS, has a market cap of over £3 billion.

 Now let’s look at performance.